riywo/b-plus-tree/README.md

         - Add the new LeafNode to the same parent
     4. If any InternalNode is also full, split it
         - Add the new InternalNode to the same parent
+    5. If RootNode is full, split it
+        - Add new Nodes as children, left node's minimum key is logical minimum key (0 bytes)
 - delete(key)
     1. Find appropriate LeafNode
     2. Delete KeyValue from the LeafNode and sync with the file